rlmf82/fota/README.md

 Features-controller - Services related to search operations to features;
 Vehicles-Controller - Services related to search operations to vehicles;

+On the project's directory, you can find a list of all service calls to the Postman.
+The file name is FOTA.postman_collection.json.

 ============================== DATABASE ==============================

 This application uses an H2 Database.
 You can access the structure through the URL below: